 - Blended rate: ~8.2%

 Same concept.
 Different scale.
 The principle holds: specialists beat generalists on rate, and stacking specialists beats one bank trying to do everything.
+We see this frequently with Texas commercial financing and Florida business loans — high-growth states where capital stacks are the standard approach for mid-market deals.

 Use the commercial funding calculator to model your own stack.